Max Siollun

-Max Siollun is a Nigerian historian who specializes on Nigerian history with a particular focus on the Nigerian military and how it has affected Nigeria's socio-political trajectory from the pre-colonial era to the present.
+Max Siollun is a British-Nigerian historian who specializes on Nigerian history with a particular focus on the Nigerian military and how it has affected Nigeria's socio-political trajectory from the pre-colonial era to the present.
 Siollun was educated in England, graduating from the University of London.

 Articles and books

 Siollun's book Oil, Politics and Violence: Nigeria's Military Coup Culture (1966–1976), published in 2009, has received favorable reviews by numerous commentators who note Siollun's contribution to Nigerian history, not least for its dispassionate tone, critical insight and unpacking of a complex series of events which were hitherto poorly documented or not documented at all.

-Siollun has written about the infamous Dikko Affair, which strained diplomatic relations between Great Britain and Nigeria for some time.
-Siollun's fourth book What Britain Did to Nigeria: A Short History of Conquest and Rule was published in 2021.
+Siollun has written about the Dikko affair, which strained diplomatic relations between the United Kingdom and Nigeria for some time.
+Siollun's fifth book The Forgotten Era: Nigeria Before British Rule was published in 2025.